sainimukul1911/Audit-Portfolio/Core-Blockchain-Infra-audits/Shardeum-II.md

 ## Executive Summary

 This audit competition, called Core, covered the Web3 aspects of the project, as well as some internal libs.
 This covered three components: Shardus Core, Shardeum Validator, and Crypto Utils library.
+This audit covers the second iteration of Shardeum audit on immunefi.

 ---